 1. Church of the Antivouniotissa – Byzantine Museum

-The church of the Antivouniotissa is an aisleless, timber-roofed basilica in which the particular characteristic of the Corfiote churches of the period are preserved.
-The interior of the nave is impressive and imposing, and retains a number of features of the so-called Heptanesian Basilica type.
+The church of the Antivouniotissa is an aisleless, timber-roofed basilica in which the particular characteristic of the Corfiote churches of the period is preserved.
+The interior of the nave is impressive and imposing and retains several features of the so-called Heptanesian Basilica type.
 The stone iconostasis is a later structure.

-The collection includes some important items, by both known and anonymous artists, dating from the 15th to the 19th century, and thus gives a full picture of the religious and artistic output during this period on Corfu, as well as the intellectual movement more generally.
+The collection includes some important items, by both known and anonymous artists, dating from the 15th to the 19th century.
+It thus gives a full picture of the religious and artistic output during this period on Corfu and the intellectual movement more generally.
 Like the Ionian Islands, Corfu became a stopping point and place of residence for artists, mainly from the Cretan School, en route from Crete to Venice, particularly after Crete fell to the Ottoman Empire in 1669.

-Ecclesiastical history says, on August 9, 1716, a terrible storm broke out on the island, hitting the ships of Turkish troops scattering panic in their camp and holding the Corfu Fortress impregnable.
+On August 9, 1716, Ecclesiastical history says a terrible storm broke out on the island, hitting the ships of Turkish troops scattering panic in their camp, and holding the Corfu Fortress impregnable.
 Many Ottoman soldiers fled, saying that they saw Saint Spyridon in the form of a monk coming out of the homonymous church and expelling them with a lit torch.
 That is why the departure of the Ottomans from the island on 11 August was then attributed to the miraculous intervention of Saint Spyridon.

-The litany, flanked by the sounds of the Philharmonic of the Corfu, accompanies of a large crowd of people, all the priestly clergy of the island with archbishops and bishops.
+The litany, flanked by the Philharmonic of the Corfu’s sounds, accompanies a large crowd of people, all the priestly clergy of the island with archbishops and bishops.

 The Philharmonics of Corfu are worldwide known.
 There are 18 philharmonics on the island, four of which are located and operate within city limits.
 The names of the four largest philharmonic bands are: